Brian6330/Human_Smart_Cities/README.md

 ## How to Set up SOLR (WIP)
 Source: https://solr.apache.org/guide/8_10/solr-tutorial.html

-Once properly downloaded, from the folder where you've started it run:
+Once properly downloaded, from the folder where you've extracted it (e.g. solr-8.10.0) run:
 `solr-8.10.0:$ ./bin/solr start -e cloud`

 Make sure to use port 8983 if you want to use the script to start.